 Hamilton City Libraries' archives are an excellent resource if:

-Or you may think of other uses if you browse through the holdings.
+Or you may think of other uses when you browse through our holdings

 An Armed Constabulary diary from the 1870s, Elkington family whakapapa, Hamilton City Council rate books, League of Mothers records, political papers from Trevor Mallard, the letters of William Rysdale (an early Waikato settler) and Aerial Photographs of Hamilton from 1948 are just a few examples.
 The focus is on Hamilton City Council, Hamilton and the Waikato region, as defined by the regional council, Environment Waikato.

 Archives are the non-current records of an organisation or institution which we are preserving because of their long-term value.
 Manuscripts are the unpublished papers of private individuals or families and may include items such as letters, diaries, accounts, photographs, research papers and scrapbooks.